dployr-io/dployr/README.md

 It consists of four components:

 - dployr‑base — Globally distributed control‑plane (API, scheduling, storage).
-Single source of truth.
 - dployrd — Daemon on each instance.
 Connects to base over mTLS, executes tasks, and reports status.
 - dployr‑cli — RBAC‑aware command‑line client that talks to base from anywhere.
 - dployr‑app — Web dashboard built on the same API for managing projects, deployments, and environments.